crufter/nocrud/README.md

 #### The Codes

-The nice thing about nocrud and it's modules that they work with filters, so once we write our code, it will be **collection independent**,
+The nice thing about noCrud and it's modules that they work with filters, so once we write our code, it will be **collection independent**,
 and we dont have to write different methods like ***DeleteById***, ***DeleteByName***, etc...
 The Verb issued is entirely decoupled from the subject (the resources) it acts on.